micro-os-plus/platform-sifive-arty-xpack/README.md

-## SiFive Coreplex IP Arty boards specific files
+## SiFive Core Complex IP Arty boards specific files

 ### How to use